 Hardware authenticators in particular tend to be more difficult to work with than companies initially think they will be.
 Though they're more secure technologies than SMS one-time codes, organizations often find that when used as a primary MFA solution they impose costs, inconveniences, lost productivity, and security risks that weren't foreseen.

-The three stories below illustrate some of these problems and come either from Plurilock's own customers or from others in the cybersecurity industry.
+The four stories below illustrate some of these problems and come either from Plurilock's own customers or from others in the cybersecurity industry.
 Read through them and see if they resemble stories from within your own organization.

 "My YubiKey kept me from going home."